 C.1.2.2.
-Assessment and mitigation
+Assessment and Mitigation

-Exposures to surrender and expense risks are monitored via reviews of assumptions against actual surrender rates and expenses on a regular basis.
-Expense and surrender experience studies form an important component of this exercise.
+Exposures to lapse and cost risks are monitored via reviews of assumptions against actual surrender rates and expenses on a regular basis, with experience studies forming an important component of this exercise.

 The key aim is that assumptions used in pricing and reserving are close to the ultimate experience for both surrender and expense risks, so that the Company can pay out benefits and also realise profits as expected.